peace-lock/reuteri/README.md

 > etc. promotion.
 DM me!
 {: .block-tip }

 Hello, my name is Eli.
 Welcome to my page.
-You can find explanations on what L. reuteri (Limosilactobacillus reuteri DSM 17938) is and its benefits here.
+You can find explanations on what L. reuteri is and its benefits here.
 Unfortunately, I'm moving soon, so batches will only be available until **August 22nd**.
 I'll publicize fermentation instructions then so you can make it at home for free.
 [Buy here →](#applying)

 Follow us on Instagram: **[@atxreuteri](https://www.instagram.com/atxreuteri)**